DonnervS/grimheim-rules/rules/building-a-warband.md

 Mercenaries

 Mercenary warbands can include models from any faction.
-Each model costs an additional +5 points.
+Each model has to include the Mercenary Trait (+5 points).

 Mercenaries can only use the Common Fate Modifier and the Lesser Magic or Minor Rites Lores.